dipen-yadav/Cross-Lingual-NER-Hindi-Nepali/README.md

 2. **Training**: To train the models on the Hindi and Nepali datasets, use the `trainer.py` script.
 This script includes functions for fine-tuning the pre-trained BERT models on the NER tasks.
 You can adjust hyperparameters such as learning rate, batch size, and number of epochs within the script to suit your specific requirements.

-3. **Evaluation**: Once training is complete, the models will be evaluated on both monolingual and cross-lingual NER tasks.
+3. **Evaluation**: Once training is complete, the models will be evaluated on monolingual and cross-lingual NER tasks.
 The evaluation results, including precision, recall, and F1 scores, will be logged using TensorBoard.
-These metrics can be accessed and visualized to understand the performance of the models across different tasks.
+These metrics can be accessed and visualized to understand the models' performance across different tasks.
 <!--
 If you use this repository in your research, please cite it using the following reference:
 ## Citation